gatwirival/cryptorecurse/README.md

          </div>
       </Layout>
    ```
 - if you want to use Switch like me then install react-router-dom version 5.
-Switch is replaced in react-router-dom version 6.

 `npm install react-router-dom@5`